iripuga/wolfy-discord-bot/README.md

 # Wolfy
-A simple discord bot to help you play werewolfes on discord.
+A simple discord bot to help you play werewolfes on discord during quarantine.

 **WARNING!!!** This is **not plug&play** so prepare yourself to do some setup steps.